List of Christian denominations: Uniting and united

-These united or uniting churches are the result of a merger between distinct denominational churches (e.g., Lutherans and Calvinists).
+These united or uniting churches are the result of a merger between distinct denominational churches (e.g., Lutherans, Anglicans, Presbyterians and the Continental Reformed churches).
 As ecumenism progresses, unions between various Protestants are becoming more and more common, resulting in a growing number of united and uniting churches.
 Major examples of uniting churches are the United Protestant Church of France (2013) and the Protestant Church in the Netherlands (2004).
 Churches are listed here when their disparate heritage marks them as inappropriately listed in the particular categories above.